One fine day, after a deep morning meditation up in the mountains of Yunnan, the Wise Tea Master Lao Cha spoke to his disciples:

 The young monks each took a sip of Red Dragon Black Tea.
 Flowing through them, it showed its past, the ancient Yunnan soils in which the tea grew.
 The future, the innovative use of modern tea cultivars.
 Then, it settled in the now, the soothing energy of invigorating black tea.

-Deep in the mountains of China's southern province Yunnan, tea partners Mr. Zhang and Mr. Yang love experimenting with Taiwanese cultivars on Yunnan soil, creating new and unique teas.
+Deep in the mountains of China's southern province, Yunnan, tea partners Mr. Zhang and Mr. Yang love experimenting with Taiwanese cultivars on Yunnan soil, rich in history, minerals, and mystical energy, to create new and unique teas.

 This time, the masterful tea artisans took two well-known tea cultivars: Jin Xuan, best known for the famous Milk Oolong, and Ruan Zhi (also known as Qing Xin) – one of the highest quality and most popular Taiwanese cultivars, used for producing many high-mountain oolong teas (Gao Shan), such as Dong Ding or Li Shan.